Siraj Sikder

-Sirajul Huq Sikder (সিরাজুল হক সিকদার; 27 September 1944 – 2 January 1975), better known as Siraj Sikder (Note: Other transliterations include Shiraj Sikdar, Shiraj Sikder, and Siraj Sikdar) (সিরাজ সিকদার), was a Bangladeshi revolutionary, engineer and Marxist-Leninist-Maoist insurgent.
+Sirajul Huq Sikder (সিরাজুল হক সিকদার; 27 September 1944 – 2 January 1975), better known as Siraj Sikder (Note: Other transliterations include Shiraj Sikdar, Shiraj Sikder, and Siraj Sikdar) (সিরাজ সিকদার), was a Bangladeshi revolutionary, freedom fighter, engineer, and Marxist–Leninist-Maoist insurgent.

 Early life

 Sikder was born on 27 September 1944 in Lakarta Village, Bhedarganj Upazilla, Shariatpur District, British India.
-His father was Abdur Razzaq Sikder, and belonged to a Bengali Muslim zamindar family in Chhaygaon.
+His father, Abdur Razzaq Sikder, belonged to a Bengali Muslim zamindar family in Chhaygaon.
 His sister Shamim Sikder was an eminent sculptor and a professor at the Dhaka University Faculty of Arts.
 After passing the matriculation examination from Barisal Zilla School in 1959, he was admitted into Barisal Brojomohun College in 1961 for ISc.
-He obtained an Civil Engineering degree from the East Pakistan University of Engineering and Technology (now BUET) in 1967.
+He obtained a civil engineering degree from the East Pakistan University of Engineering and Technology (now BUET) in 1967.

-While he was a student he became a member of East Pakistan Student Union.
-In 1967, he was elected vice-president of the central committee of Student Union and later that year he joined the C & B Department of the government as an engineer.
-Three months later he left his job to start a private company, named Engineering Limited in Teknaf.
+While he was a student, he became a member of the East Pakistan Student' Union.
+In 1967, he was elected vice-president of the central committee of the Student Union, and later that year, he joined the C & B Department of the government as an engineer.
+Three months later he left his job to start a private company named Engineering Limited in Teknaf.